These Baked Vegan Onion Rings are super easy to make with none of the mess that comes with fried onion rings. They are light and crispy.

 - Onion: Yellow onions and sweet onions like Vidalia onions work best for onion rings.
 You could also use white onions.

-- Gluten free all purpose flour: I used Bob's Red Mill Gluten-Free All Purpose Baking Flour to make these gluten-free onion rings.
-You could use your favorite gluten-free flour blend.
-You could also try this recipe with regular all purpose flour.
+- Gluten-free all-purpose flour: I used Bob's Red Mill Gluten-Free All-Purpose Baking Flour to make these gluten-free onion rings.
+You could use your favorite gluten-free flour blend, rice flour, or chickpea flour.
+You could also try this recipe with regular all-purpose flour.
 Since I cannot tolerate gluten I cannot comment on the results.

 - Paprika: Adds a touch of spice.
 You could also use cayenne pepper or other spices.